michellejm/ConflictUrbanism-InfraPolitics/Tutorials/03_Annotation.md

 ______________________________________________________________________________________________________________

-Tutorial written by Dare Brawley, for *Mapping for the Urban Humanities*, a intensive workshop for Columbia University faculty taught in Summer 2017 by the [Center for Spatial Research](http://c4sr.columbia.edu).
-More information about the course is available [here](http://c4sr.columbia.edu/courses/mapping-urban-humanities-summer-bootcamp).
+Tutorial written by Michelle McSweeney for *[Conflict Urbanism: InfraPolitics](https://github.com/michellejm/ConflictUrbanism-InfraPolitics)*.
+Based on the tutorial written by Dare Brawley, for *Mapping for the Urban Humanities*.
 It is based on the tutorial prepared by Michelle McSweeney for the Spring 2017 course, *Conflict Urbanism: Language Justice* offered at Columbia Univeristy through the Center for Spatial Research.